Fort Walsh N.H.S.- Important to All Canadians

 The Cypress Hills Massacre

 Massacre is a word with terrible connotations and one we seldom associate with Canadian history.
 I have to confess to being ignorant of the Cypress Hills Massacre until starting to do research for my visit to Cypress Hills and Fort Walsh.
-You can read a detailed account of the events in the Parks Canada website.
-For those with shorter attention spans, here’s my version.
+Here’s what happened here on June 1, 1873.

 In 1870 Canada was a newly minted nation with just five provinces, Manitoba being the fifth to join in 1870.
 Manitoba on joining was called the postage stamp province because it was a fraction of the size it is today, comprising the former Red River Settlement along the Red River in what is now the Winnipeg area.
 Everything else north and west for thousands of miles in each direction was the vast Northwest Territory.
 While every school kid learns the dates that each province became part of Canada, few are taught that in 1870 the Northwest Territory, purchased from the Hudson Bay Company, also became part of Canada.
 Have a look at this map and see if you don’t agree that this purchase makes Jefferson’s Louisiana Purchase look like a minor real estate deal.